 - We’ve been using SAMR with teachers new to tech.
 Do the four SAMR levels map to the five TIM levels?

-Over the next several months, I plan to address how the TIM relates to the ISTE Standards, Bloom, SAMR, and TPACK.
+Over the next several months, I plan to address how the TIM relates to the ISTE Standards, Bloom, TPACK, and SAMR.

 Today, we start with ISTE.